 That’s a great question, and the best way I know to answer it is this.
 Chronic pain and cancer both make life more concrete.
 In times of good health, when our bodies are doing everything we want and expect them to do, there is a tendency to think of spiritual life as something that is anything but concrete.
 That’s not possible, I find, in my present circumstances.
 My medical conditions, independently and together, are inescapable.
 Perhaps that’s the key feature.
 They are there all the time.
 There is no time when I am not aware of them.
 I hurt all the time.
 I’m exhausted all the time.
 There is no escaping either of those states of affairs.
 I simply never feel like I used to feel virtually all the time.

 What I find when I think back to the way I used to feel, I see that my life then was so much less concrete.
 It was not that I felt physical pleasure back then — in fact, I think I feel more physical pleasure now than I did when I was healthy.
 It was just that I did not feel very much of anything.
 My body was nothing more than a vessel carrying me around.
 I think that sensibility extends to other areas of life.
 It leads to a life that is more abstract, less personal, a life that is up in the clouds and not down where the rubber meets the road.
 The abstract life, I find, is impossible to live when your body is broken down.
+These days medical tourism is also getting popular as people can get better treatment elsewhere.

 Many people wonder what it will be like when they learn that their death is drawing near.
 Is there anything that surprises you?